kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 ### \[DONE\] (4) ~~Support `...` default grammar~~

+The spec says:

-The spec says, "A left-value can be initialized automatically with default value of the suitable type using the syntax `...` (see Section 7.3)."
-(8.26).
+> A left-value can be initialized automatically with default value of the suitable type using the syntax `...` (see Section 7.3).
+(8.26)

 Implemented it with introducing new types and values, namely: `DefaultT`, `SeqDefaultT`, `RecordDefaultT`, `DefaultV`, `SeqDefaultV`, and `RecordDefaultV`.